TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 		$backendTitle
 	);

-The extension key and $pluginName must be completely identical to the definition in ext_localconf.php. $backendTitle defines the displayed name of the plugin in the Backend.
+The extension key and $pluginName must be completely identical to the definition in :file:`ext_localconf.php`. $backendTitle defines the displayed name of the plugin in the Backend.
-Below there is a complete configuration example for the registration of a frontend plugin within the files ext_localconf.php and ext_tables.php.
+Below there is a complete configuration example for the registration of a frontend plugin within the files :file:`ext_localconf.php` and :file:`ext_tables.php`.

 Example B-1: Configuration of an extension in the file ext_localconf.php::